 1. Overview

-Fyatu is committed to the security of our platform, our users, and their data.
+Fyatu is committed to the security of our platform, our clients, and their cardholders’ data.
 We welcome responsible security research and appreciate the efforts of the security community in helping us identify and address vulnerabilities.

 This policy describes how to report security vulnerabilities to us, what is in scope, what is expected of researchers, and how we will respond.